You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Design region-specific covers that resonate with local audiences.

-• List your book on local platforms like regional Amazon stores or native apps.
+• List your book on local platforms like regional Amazon online stores or native apps.

 • Promote through local influencers and reader communities.